maximilianh/crisporWebsite/manual/manual.md

 fall into an exon, intron or between genes and the closest gene.
 - you can hover
-with your mouse over the position to show an alignment of the guide sequence with the off-target and two off-target scores, CFD and MIT.
+with your mouse over the position to show an alignment of the guide sequence with the off-target and two off-target scores, CFD (Cutting frequency determination) and MIT.

 - by default only the three most likely off-targets are shown, click on “show all” to see more.